Everyday, Again

 For the moment, your own imitation games are on!
 You try to imitate everyone you see and everything you hear.
 And soon you will begin to use the same expressions and gestures when you play with your toys and cars and blocks, and as you grow older, invent characters and events and tales!

-But you know what?
-It is not just you little ones who make up stories!
+And you know what?
+This story making continues all our life.
+It is not just you little ones who make up stories.
 We adults spin stories too and these stories help us make sense of the world around us.
-Two people live together within the bond of marriage, hundreds of men and women work in a company, thousands of people commit themselves to a country, millions believe in a common God… all these bonds and relationships are figments of our imagination; myths that keep us rooted in life.
+Two people live together within the bond of marriage, hundreds of men and women work in a company, thousands of people commit themselves to a country, millions believe in a common God… all these bonds and relationships are stories ~ figments of our imagination, myths we tell ourselves to remain rooted in life.

 And language has helped us pass these commonly believed stories from one generation to the next for tens of thousands of years.
 Indeed, it is storytelling that has kept us human and made us the most powerful race on earth.